nodebeats/nodebeats/README.md

 * Go to the cloned project's root directory and run the following command to install required dependencies:

     * npm install

+**Important Note**

+Run the following commands only if you have modified client code.
+If you are using it for the first time, you can skip this step.

 * If you have changed code and want to rebuid everything, then run the following commands